microchip-pic-avr-examples/pic18f47q10-dac-waveform-generation/README.md

 **Figure 10: Pin Manager**

 The on-board switch SW0 on the Curiosity Nano board is connected to RE2.
-As external interrupt configuration is not possible on pin RE2, pin RC2 is configured to generate an Interrupt on Change (IOC) on positive edge.
-Pin RC2 is shorted to RE2 using external jumper for detecting button press event using IOC feature.
+As external interrupt configuration is not possible on pin RE2, pin RC2 is configured as timer 4 input pin for implementing switch debounce and generating an interrupt on switch press and release event.
+Pin RC2 is shorted to RE2 using external jumper for detecting button press and release event.

 # Demo Operation